Carson-Spaniel/Smart-Dash-Interface/readme.md

 - Feel free to customize fonts, colors, and layout as needed in the script.

 ## Upcoming
-- Swiping gestures for easier page navigation
+- Swiping gestures for easier page navigation.
+- New page system: Adding a 2D page layout that way instead of scrolling all the way to the end, the pages will be more categorized.
 - Customization page: adding more customization such as color choices and placement of values.
 - Flashdrive updating: be able to update through flashdrive.